gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 The results are completely different.
 Even worse, if we needed the second example we'd have to write a different shader that applied the translation, rotation, and scale in our new desired order.

-Well, some people way smarter than me, figured out that you can do all the same stuff with matrix math.
-For 2d we use a 3x3 matrix.
-A 3x3 matrix is like a grid with 9 boxes.
+Well, some people way smarter than me figured out that you can do all the same stuff with matrix math.
+For 2D we use a 3x3 matrix.
+A 3x3 matrix is like a grid with 9 boxes:

 <style>.glocal-center { text-align: center; } .glocal-center-content { margin-left: auto; margin-right: auto; } .glocal-mat td, .glocal-b { border: 1px solid black; text-align: left;} .glocal-mat td { text-align: center; } .glocal-border { border: 1px solid black; } .glocal-sp { text-align: right !important;  width: 8em;} .glocal-blk { color: black; background-color: black; } .glocal-left { text-align: left; } .glocal-right { text-align: right; }</style>
 <div class="glocal-center"><table class="glocal-center-content glocal-mat"><tr><td>1.0</td><td>2.0</td><td>3.0</td></tr><tr><td>4.0</td><td>5.0</td><td>6.0</td></tr><tr><td>7.0</td><td>8.0</td><td>9.0</td></tr></table></div>

 To do the math we multiply the position down the columns of the matrix and add up the results.
-Our positions only have 2 values, x and y but to do this math we need 3 values so we'll use 1 for the third value.
+Our positions only have 2 values, x and y, but to do this math we need 3 values so we'll use 1 for the third value.

-in this case our result would be
+In this case our result would be

 <div class="glocal-center"><table class="glocal-center-content">
 <col/><col/><col class="glocal-b"/><col/><col class="glocal-sp"/><col/><col class="glocal-b"/><col/><col class="glocal-sp"/><col/><col class="glocal-b"/>